The Corporate Governance Review: Luxembourg

 The LuxSE Principles were drafted to be highly flexible and adaptable to the size, structure, exposure to risks and specific activities of each company.
 The Principles consist of three sets of rules: general principles (comply), recommendations (comply or explain) and guidelines.
-The general principles form the structure on which good corporate governance should be based and are drafted in a sufficiently broad manner to enable all companies to be able to adhere to them, whatever their particular features.
-Without exception, all Luxembourg-based listed companies must apply the Principles.

-Moreover, the Transparency Act requires listed companies to publish information regarding their share capital and all regulated information (including financial reporting and shareholding) on their websites, and the Market Abuse Regulation stipulates that complete and effective public disclosure of any inside information must be published on both the company's and the LuxSE's websites.85 Listed companies must also publish their corporate governance charters on their websites.
+Moreover, the Transparency Act requires listed companies to publish information regarding their share capital and all regulated information (including financial reporting and shareholding) on their websites, and the Market Abuse Regulation stipulates that complete and effective public disclosure of any inside information must be published on both the company's and the LuxSE's websites.61 Listed companies must also publish their corporate governance charters on their websites.
 In practice, listed companies tend to publish not only regulated information but also all past and present press releases and corporate information.

 Although CSR commitments displayed on participating companies' websites have no legal basis and, therefore, are not subject to legal enforcement, the unique nature and size of the Luxembourg marketplace has increased the effect of peer pressure on companies.
-The importance of CSR is gathering momentum, as demonstrated by the increasing number of companies opting to follow institutional CSR recommendations or drawing up and publishing their own guidelines (e.g., the CSR commitments published on the websites of several major Luxembourg-established companies, such as SES and ArcelorMittal, which publicly declare that they will take into account the social and environmental effects of their operations, on both a national and an international level).

-ii CSR and employees
+CSR and employees

-The Labour Code91 introduced a legal requirement for employee representatives on certain company boards.
+The Labour Code62 introduced a legal requirement for employee representatives on certain company boards.
 This legal obligation is limited to public limited liability companies fulfilling two criteria: all companies established in Luxembourg and with more than 1,000 employees over a three-year period; and all companies established in Luxembourg in which the state retains a financial participation of more than 25 per cent, or that exercise a state-awarded concession.

 i Shareholder rights and powers